tomna1993/c_25_passedByReference/README.md

 }
 ```

-With arrays the function will get the actual array we declared so we have to be careful to not change its value in a function call.
+With arrays the function will get the actual array we declared so we have to be careful to not change its value in a function.

 ```c
 int main(void)